raghv-m/social_media_app/README.md

 ## 📞 Support

-For support, email support@chattr.app or join our Discord server.
+For support, email devrvm@gmail.com or join our social handles.

 ---

 <div align="center">
-  Made with ❤️ by the Chattr Team
+  Made with ❤️ by Raghav
 </div>